SinisterSpatula/RetroflagGpiGuides/VideoPoker.md

 * Then Go to Input this machine.

 * Set your controls how you like, I use: Lightpen: A button, Deal-spin-start: B button, Max Bet: Y Button.
-Leave Bill in as select, but change coin in to an unused keyboard key (clear it with ESC then set it to backslash for example), Jackpot Reset: D-pad Down.
+Set Bill in as (joy1) select, but change coin in to an unused keyboard key (clear it with ESC then set it to backslash for example), Jackpot Reset: D-pad Down, Play Credit: Start.

 ### Black Jack